History of the Jews in Azerbaijan: History

+In a 1992 survey of antisemitism in the former Soviet Union, which compared results of a similar survey in 1990, Azerbaijan and Uzbekistan displayed the largest surge in antisemitism.
+The causes were primarily attributed to Islamic nationalism and envy of Jews stereotyped as having wealth and privilege.

 Many Jewish émigrés from Azerbaijan settled in Tel-Aviv and Haifa.
 There are relatively large communities of Mountain Jewish expatriates from Azerbaijan in New York City and Toronto.

 A new Jewish synagogue, which became one of the biggest synagogues in Europe opened in Baku on 9 March 2003.
 There is also a Jewish school, operating in Azerbaijan since 2003.
 Currently, there are seven functioning synagogues in Azerbaijan: three in Baku, two in Quba and two in Oghuz.
 Some of them were constructed with government financial support.
 In January 2020, The Association of Mountain Jews opened a new community center in Moscow's Sokolniki Park.

+In 2017, an Azerbaijani laundromat money-laundering scheme was uncovered, revealing that, between 2012 and 2014, Azerbaijan created a slush fund of USD $2.9 billion used to bribe European and American politicians, journalists, lawmakers, and academics to lobby for Azerbaijani interests abroad.
+One of the primary agendas of the laundromat was to portray Azerbaijan as "a role model for multicultural tolerance".
+In particular, Israeli and Jewish organizations in USA and Europe were used to present Azerbaijan as "a trusted Muslim partner of Israel and the Jewish people".
+German and French lobbyists bribed by the laundromat frequently sought to portray Azerbaijan as a friend of Israel.
+The Podesta Group, an American lobbying firm paid $60,000 per month by the Azerbaijani government, contacted pro-Israel groups such as AIPAC and JINSA on behalf of Azerbaijan.